-If a lawyer conducts a witness interview, the lawyer should do so in the presence of a third person who can be available to appear as a witness at trial.
+If the parent’s lawyer conducts a witness interview, the parent’s lawyer should do so in the presence of a third person who can be available to appear as a witness at trial.

 Action:

-If an investigative report is written, and the parent’s lawyer intends to call the individual as a witness, the parent’s lawyer must comply with the disclosure requirements of 419 B.881.
+If an investigative report is written, and the parent’s lawyer intends to call the individual as a witness, the parent’s lawyer must comply with the disclosure requirements of ORS 419 B.881.

 Commentary:

-It is a good practice to have interviews conducted by an investigator employed by the lawyer.
-If the lawyer conducts the interview, a third person, such as a member of the lawyer’s office, should be present so that the third person can be used at trial to impeach the witness.
+It is a good practice to have interviews conducted by an investigator employed by the parent’s lawyer.
+If the parent’s lawyer conducts the interview, a third person, such as a member of the parent’s lawyer’s office, should be present so that the third person can be used at trial to impeach the witness.

 Action:

-When appropriate, the parent’s lawyer, or the lawyer’s trained and qualified staff, should observe visitations between the parent and child.
+When appropriate, the parent’s lawyer, or his or her trained and qualified staff, should observe visitations between the parent client and child.

 STANDARD 6 - COURT PREPARATION